aiidateam/aiida-core/docs/source/install/prerequisites.rst

     /usr/local/sbin/rabbitmqctl status

-Wait for few seconds for running the server and then ru the status:
+Wait for few seconds for running the server and then run the status:

 If you encounter problems installing RabbitMQ, please refer to the detailed instructions provided on the `website of RabbitMQ itself for Homebrew <https://www.rabbitmq.com/install-homebrew.html>`_.